singularityhub/singularity-deploy/README.md

 If you do need to re-release a tag (not recommended if a user might be using it and then it's changed) you can manually delete the release and the tag in the GitHub interface.
 This is a nice structure because it means you can have containers with different names under the same tag.
-In the example above, we have each of "deploy," "latest," and "salad" released under tag 0.0.1.
+In the example above, we have each of "pokemon," "latest," and "salad" released under tag 0.0.1.
 This is how it looks on GitHub:

 ![img/releases.png](img/releases.png)